dgruber/wfl/README.md

 _wfl_ aims to work for any kind of workload.
 It works on a Mac and Raspberry Pi the same way as on a high-performance compute cluster.
 Things missing: On small scale you probably miss data management - moving results from one job to another.
 That's deliberately not implemented.

+There is now support for getting the job output as a string back with the _Output()_ method.
+It is a convenience wrapper which just reads the job output from a file which must be set before with _OutputPath_.
+Note that when having multiple tasks, they need to have different output paths set (hence use _RunT()_, or different flows, or try the new "{{.ID}}" replacement in the _OutputPath_). _Output()_ is currently implemented for the OS, Docker, and Kubernetes backend.

-But some backend implementations (like for Kubernetes) support basic file transfer in the _JobTemplate_ (when using _RunT()_) using the _StageInFiles_ and _StageOutFiles_ maps.
+Some backend implementations (like for Kubernetes) support basic file transfer in the _JobTemplate_ (when using _RunT()_) using the _StageInFiles_ and _StageOutFiles_ maps.
 On large scale you are missing checkpoint and restart functionality or HA of the workflow process itself.
 Here the idea is not to require any complicated runtime environment for the workflow applications rather keeping workflows small and repeatably executable from other workflows.

-_wfl_ works with simple primitives: *context*, *workflow*, *job*, and *jobtemplate*
+_wfl_ works with simple primitives: _context_, _workflow_, _job_, and _jobtemplate_

 Experimental: Jobs can also be processed in [job control streams](https://github.com/dgruber/wfl/blob/master/examples/stream/stream.go).